 How Frequently Should I Perform Squats to Increase Testosterone?

 You should perform heavy squats at least once a week to increase testosterone.
-However, research shows that 6 sets of 10 squats might be most effective in increasing post-exercise testosterone [14].
+Experts assert that a rep scheme of 6 sets of 10 squats might be most effective in increasing post-exercise testosterone.
 However, this will also depend on how heavy you’re lifting and your current testosterone levels.

 Can the Leg Press Increase Testosterone as Well as Squats?